 Why not pop in and meet Mat and Kirsty, they would love to see customers old or new and experience traditional Timothy Taylor’s hospitality at its best.

 Nestled in the village of Grassington at the heart of the Dales, The Devonshire is a quaint Inn with higgledy piggledy windows and baby bays.
 Seek us out and you’ll instantly realise you have stumbled across a true gem in the heart of Grassington Square.
 We serve only the best ales, tasty traditional pub food and offer sumptuous accommodation.
 Add in exceptional service plus the warmth of the Yorkshire locals and you’ve the perfect package.

-Choose from our eight beautifully appointed bedrooms, a mixture of Standard Double, Suites, Twin and Family Rooms.
+Choose from our eight beautifully appointed bedrooms, a mixture of Standard Double, Large Double, and Suites.
 All come with the usual comforts you’d expect including TV, FREE Wifi, tea and coffee.

 If you feel like being a little more adventurous, more walks and routes can be found on our ‘Dales’ page.

 This route takes you to a little known Bronze Age stone circle, a hidden dale that doesn’t even have a name, drift on though a time capsule of a village that could be plucked from a period drama and behold the magnificent view of Burnsall that you won’t find on any postcards.